-Requirement EU CCS directive example a b US CFR example a c The legal framework includes requirements for financial responsibility or other comparable mechanisms (e.g. transfer of responsibility to a competent authority) to ensure that the obligations arising under the issued geological storage permit Article 19, 146.85 can be met
+Requirement EU CCS directive example ^{a b} US CFR example ^{a c} The legal framework includes requirements for financial re- sponsibility or other comparable mechanisms (e.g. transfer of responsibility to a competent authority) to ensure that the obligations arising under the issued geological storage permit can be met Article 18, Article 19, Article 20 146.85

-&lt;sup>a The regulatory examples provided are not exhaustive and intended for information and clarification purposes only.

-- 3.2.12 The injected CO2 Stream shall not be utilized for purposes other than permanent storage, including but not limited to: - Injection for the purpose of current or future fossil fuel production (e.g. secondary hydrocarbon recovery and/or enhanced hydrocarbon recovery).
+- ^a The regulatory examples provided are not exhaustive and intended for information and clarification purposes only. - ^b Directive 2009/31/EC of the European Parliament and of the Council - ^c United States Code of Federal Regulations 40 CFR parts 144, and 146 - 3.2.12 The injected CO2 Stream shall not be utilized for purposes other than permanent storage, including but not limited to: - Injection for the purpose of current or future fossil fuel production (e.g. secondary hydrocarbon recovery and/or enhanced hydrocarbon recovery21).
 This includes both CO2 injected during the actual hydrocarbon extraction phase as well as CO2 injected before the extraction phase (e.g. for pressure maintenance) for the purpose of future hydrocarbon recovery. - Injection for the purpose of recovering the stored CO2 Stream for any reason, in full or in part, at any point in the future (i.e. temporary storage).